To Slab or Not to Slab: The Graded Sports Card Conundrum

 Obviously, the value of the card plays into it.
 Is it worth having your nearly perfect Don Mattingly 1991 Fleer card graded?
 Eh, probably not.
 Your best bet in that scenario is to have it grade a perfect ten and still have it be worth only about $20-$30.
 Anything less than a 10 and, considering your shipping/grading costs, you’ve probably lost money.
 Lots of cards fit that mold.

 The condition needs, too, depend on the card you’re having graded.
 For example, it may not make sense to have a 1970s common card graded if it’s only going to receive a 4 or 5.
 But if you have something like a tobacco card graded in that condition, it’s certainly worth your time.
-Without qualifiers, PSA 5 T206 cards, for example, are usually starting in the $80-$100 range.
+Without qualifiers, PSA 5 T206 cards, for example, roughly start in the $100-$150 range

 If you have really low-grade stuff where extra dings to corners and such won’t matter, grading those is less of a concern.
 But if even minor damage to a card will significantly alter the value, it might be worth your time.